 - Australian Service Excellence Standards accreditation for homelessness providers

 - Release of 2016-17 Specialist Homelessness Services data

 DCJ is working with the SHS sector to identify how to best measure client outcomes as a result of SHS service delivery.

 Read more information about Commissioning for outcomes.

 Australian Service Excellence Standards accreditation for homelessness providers

 Updated 21 September 2018

-From 30 June 2023, all FACS-funded homelessness providers will be accredited against the Australian Service Excellence Standards (ASES) at least to the Certificate level.
+From 30 June 2023, all DCJ-funded homelessness providers will be accredited against the Australian Service Excellence Standards (ASES) at least to the Certificate level.

 This follows the April 2018 decision to adopt the Australian Service Excellence Standards (ASES) accreditation for specialist homelessness service providers in NSW.

 Read more information about the Australian Service Excellence Standards (ASES) accreditation for homelessness providers.